Recently, we had a chat with Chelsea. She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.

-Tell us a little bit about yourself – who are you, where are you from, for, do you do it full-time or sporadically
+Tell us a little bit about yourself—who you are, where you are from, and do you do it full-time or sporadically?

 I’m Chelsea, an entrepreneurial freelance author, yoga teacher, and copywriter.

-I was born in California and have now lived abroad for half of my life.
-My mom was a nomad so since the time I was born we moved on average each year.
+I was born in California and have lived abroad for half of my life.
+My mom was a nomad, so we moved on average each year since I was born.

-I’ve house sat in Australia, London, Spain, Mexico, and Central America.
-While doing my master’s degree in Melbourne, Australia in 2013 there was a stint when I sublet my apartment and began undertaking back-to-back housesits.
-Now I just do it sporadically
+I’ve house-sat in Australia, London, Spain, Mexico, and Central America.
+While doing my master’s degree in Melbourne, Australia, in 2013, there was a stint when I sublet my apartment and began undertaking back-to-back housesits.
+Now, I do it sporadically.

 How many housesits have you had and where?

-Probably an upwards of 35 housesits in Mexico, Melbourne, Perth, Sydneyand London.
-I’m currently living in Mallorca, Spain and looking at house sitting in other countries I love such as Switzerland and Austria.
+I’ve probably rented upwards of 35 houses in Mexico, Melbourne, Perth, Sydney, and London.
+I live in Mallorca, Spain, and I’m looking to house-sit in countries I love, such as Switzerland and Austria.

 Why do you housesit?
-What is the main motivation?
+What is the primary motivation?

-Therefore, it’s extremely difficult to have a pet – especially as my relocations are quite drastic being countries rather than just towns or states!
+Therefore, having a pet is challenging – especially as my relocations are pretty drastic, being countries rather than just towns or states!

-Housesitting allows me to be around the pet energy and help people who might be apprehensive to send their beloved animals to a cattery or overnight doggy daycare.
+Housesitting allows me to be around pet energy and help people who might be apprehensive about sending their beloved animals to a cattery or overnight doggy daycare.

 It allows the pet to be in the comfort of its own home and be well looked after by someone who loves animals.
-It’s also a way for me to discover new places without needing to worry about the cost of accommodation.
+It’s also a way for me to discover new places without worrying about the cost of accommodation.

-A friend of mine had posted about house sitting and the great experiences they had enjoyed I discovered Trusted Housesitters while living in Melbourne.
+A friend had posted about house sitting and the great experiences they had enjoyed I discovered Trusted Housesitters while living in Melbourne.

-I undertook most of my housesits from that platform however have utilised platforms that are most UK-based as well.
+I undertook most of my house-sits from that platform; however, I have also utilized platforms that are primarily UK-based.

 Pros of House Sitting?